Race Conditions and Secure File Operations

 Case-Insensitive File Systems Can Thwart Your Security Model

-In OS X, any partition (including the boot volume) can be either case-sensitive, case-insensitive but case-preserving, or, for non-boot volumes, case-insensitive.
+In macOS, any partition (including the boot volume) can be either case-sensitive, case-insensitive but case-preserving, or, for non-boot volumes, case-insensitive.
 For example, HFS+ can be either case-sensitive or case-insensitive but case-preserving.
 FAT32 is case-insensitive but case-preserving.
 FAT12, FAT16, and ISO-9660 (without extensions) are case-insensitive.

 An application that is unaware of the differences in behavior between these volume formats can cause serious security holes if you are not careful.
 In particular: